×

 Preventing viral or bacterial infections

-If you have diarrhoea caused by a viral or bacterial infection, you can prevent the infection-causing agent from spreading to others by washing your hands more frequently.
-When washing your hands, use soap and scrub for 20 seconds.
-When hand washing isn’t an option, use a hand sanitiser.
+If your diarrhoea is caused by a viral or bacterial infection, you can help prevent the spread of the infection by washing your hands more often.
+Use soap and scrub for at least 20 seconds, or, if handwashing isn’t possible, use hand sanitiser.

 People also ask